Accidental (music)

+In musical notation, an accidental is a symbol that indicates an alteration of a given pitch.
+The most common accidentals are the flat (♭) and the sharp (♯), which represent alterations of a semitone, and the natural (♮), which cancels a sharp or flat.
+Accidentals alter the pitch of individual scale tones in a given key signature; the sharps or flats in the key signature itself are not called accidentals.

-In the measure (bar) where it appears, an accidental sign raises or lowers the immediately following note (and any repetition of it in the bar) from its normal pitch, overriding the key signature.
-A note is usually raised or lowered by a semitone, and there are double sharps or flats, which raise or lower the indicated note by two semitones.
-Accidentals usually apply to all repetitions within the measure in which they appear, unless canceled by another accidental sign, or tied into the following measure.
-If a note has an accidental and the note is repeated in a different octave within the same measure the accidental is usually repeated, although this convention is far from universal.
+An accidental applies to the note that immediately follows it and to subsequent instances of that note in the same measure, unless it is canceled by another accidental.
+A sharp raises a note's pitch by a semitone and a flat lowers it by a semitone.
+Double flats (𝄫) or sharps (x) may also be used, altering the unmodified note by two semitones.
+If a note with an accidental is tied, the accidental continues to apply, even if the note it is tied to is in the next measure.
+If a note has an accidental and the note is repeated in a different octave, notation conventions vary.
+In modern notation, an accidental should be indicated on the second note to clarify, but some older notation assumes that the initial accidental applies across octaves.

 The modern accidental signs derive from the two forms of the lower-case letter b used in Gregorian chant manuscripts to signify the two pitches of B, the only note that could be altered.
 The "round" b became the flat sign, while the "square" b diverged into the sharp and natural signs.

-Sometimes the black keys on a musical keyboard are called "accidentals" (more usually sharps), and the white keys are called naturals.

-Standard use of accidentals
+Standard use

-Typical system

-In most cases, a sharp raises the pitch of a note one semitone while a flat lowers it one semitone.
+In most cases a sharp raises the pitch of a note one semitone while a flat lowers it one semitone.
 A natural is used to cancel the effect of a flat or sharp.
-This system of accidentals operates in conjunction with the key signature, whose effect continues throughout an entire piece, unless canceled by another key signature.
+This system of accidentals operates in conjunction with the key signature, whose effect continues throughout an entire piece, or until another key signature is indicated.
 An accidental can also be used to cancel a previous accidental or reinstate the flats or sharps of the key signature.

 Accidentals apply to subsequent notes on the same staff position for the remainder of the measure where they occur, unless explicitly changed by another accidental.
 Once a barline is passed, the effect of the accidental ends, except when a note affected by an accidental is tied to the same note across a barline.
-Subsequent notes at the same staff position in the second or later bars are not affected by the accidental carried through with the tied note.
+An accidental that carries past the barline through a tied note does not apply to subsequent notes.

 Under this system, the notes in the example above are: